Unit 7 Climate Models

 This is a graph of how computer climate models have evolved.
 Source: intergovernmental panel on Climate Change, Third Assessment Report, Technical Summary of Working Group I Report, 2001

-When you run into climate deniers they often say that computer models that are predicting global warming, melting of the ice caps, and sea level rises, etc., are not accurate.
+When you run into climate deniers they often say that computer models that are predicting global warming, melting of the ice caps, sea level rises, etc., are not accurate.
 Computer models are complicated so, I’d like to start off with what are computer models, then I’ll address the deniers later.

 There are many different models, some focus on just one factor (like ice cover) while others can take a world view of many different factors in our climate.
 Carbonbrief.org does a good job of explaining climate models, the site says “scientists put the fundamental physical equations of the Earth’s climate into a computer model, which is then able to reproduce – among many other things – the circulation of the oceans, the annual cycle of the seasons, and the flows of carbon between the land surface and the atmosphere”.

 Scientists started using computer models with the invention of the computer.
-The math and science existed of weather and climate forecasting existed in a very basic form before computers, but the amount of time it took to preform the calculations were too large for humans to complete by hand in a timely manner.
+The science of weather and climate forecasting existed in a very basic form before computers, but the amount of time it took to preform the calculations were too large for humans to complete by hand in a timely manner.
 The first computer models were crude, simulating climate with just a flat land and an atmosphere.
 Things such as oceans, topography and biology were added later.

 To learn about computer modeling, I highly recommend reading “How do climate models work” by Carbonbrief.org https://www.carbonbrief.org/qa-how-do-climate-models-work The Ted presentation on this website is very insightful on how models work. https://youtu.be/JrJJxn-gCdo

-Climate deniers will say thinks like we can’t predict the weather correctly in 5 days how can we predict the climate in 100 years from now.
+Climate deniers will say thinks like "we can’t predict the weather correctly in 5 days how can we predict the climate in 100 years from now".
 The answer is that the weather and climate are different.
 Climate looks at long term trends in temperature, CO2 concentrations, precipitation patterns and we are very good predicting those.
 Look at what the computer models have done correctly.
 From Grist.org: models predict that surface warming should be accompanied by cooling of the stratosphere, and this has indeed been observed;

-models have long predicted warming of the lower, mid, and upper troposphere, even while satellite readings seemed to disagree — but it turns out the satellite analysis was full of errors and on correction, this warming has been observed;
+models have long predicted warming of the lower, mid, and upper troposphere, even while satellite readings seemed to disagree — but it turns out the satellite analysis was full of errors and on correction, this warming has been observed.

-models predict an energy imbalance between incoming sunlight and outgoing infrared radiation, which has been detected;
+models predict an energy imbalance between incoming sunlight and outgoing infrared radiation, which has been detected.

-models predict an amplification of warming trends in the Arctic region, and this is indeed happening;
+models predict an amplification of warming trends in the Arctic region, and this is indeed happening.

 and finally, to get back to where we started, models predict continuing and accelerating warming of the Earth's surface, and so far, they are correct.

 Activities concerning climate modeling can go in many directions.
-For most teachers, I’d like to de-emphasize the math involved, as you will lose most of your students quickly.
+For most teachers, I’d like to de-emphasize the math involved as you will lose most of your students quickly.
 I’d encourage you to show the different inputs and cycles that these models use to forecast the future climate.
 These are subjects we covered in interconnectedness.
-For your advanced mathematics students, you can obviously show them the basic equations used in climate model.
+For your advanced mathematics students, you can obviously show them the basic equations used in climate modeling.
 We certainly need future mathematicians and scientists that can create more accurate climate models!
 Some questions about climate models you will want your students to think about include:

 What is a computer model?